 Accelerated Leadership Experience begins with a two-night, three-day retreat in the mountains of Colorado followed by four half-day morning sessions on consecutive Fridays taking place on the University of Denver campus or online.

-Each of the following Fridays is a half-day morning session online: October 22, October 29, November 5, and November 19, 2021
+Each of the following Wednesdays is a half-day morning session online: April 13, April 20, April 27, and May 4, 2022

 - Are high-potential contributors – new to mid-level managers